h0rck/classifiers/README.md

 ### Adding New Extractors

 To support additional document types, create new extractors in the `/services/extractors` directory and register them in the `DocumentExtractorFactory`.

-## Document Classification System

-The document classification system automatically categorizes documents based on their content and a set of predefined rules.

-### How It Works

-1. **Classification Rules**
-   Rules are defined with a document type and a set of keywords that identify that type.

-2. **Document Processing**
-   - The system extracts text content from documents
-   - Applies the classification rules to determine the document type
-   - Organizes documents according to their classification

-3. **File Browser Interface**
-   Navigate your file system to select documents or directories for processing:
-   - Browse directories with a clear visual representation
-   - Select individual files for processing
-   - Filter by supported file types
-   - Enter paths manually if needed

-4. **Classification Rules Management**
-   - View current classification rules
-   - Reload rules from external files
-   - Select different rule sets for different document types

-### Supported Document Types

-The classifier can identify various document types including:
-- Invoices
-- Contracts
-- Receipts
-- Reports
-- And more, depending on your rule configurations

-### Extending the Classifier

-The system follows a plugin architecture allowing for:
-- Adding new document types via rule definitions
-- Implementing custom classifiers for specialized document formats
-- Creating extraction strategies for different file types